matfain/Encodec-Neural-Audio-Compression/README.md

 6. **Run the evaluation notebook**
    Open `evaluations/model_demonstrations.ipynb` in Jupyter Notebook or Jupyter Lab and run the cells to test the model.
+* make sure to choose the 'encodec_env' as the kernel / environment

 Enjoy experimenting with neural audio compression! 🚀